 Today we use these ingredients in a lovely light lunch salad, or for a first course in the evening.
 It is so deliciously light, hard to resist.

-Similar recipes include Broad Bean and Tomato Salad, Broad Beans with Crispy Garlic, and Glorious Five Bean Salad.
+Similar recipes include Red Radish and Broad Bean Salad, Broad Bean and Tomato Salad, Broad Beans with Crispy Garlic, and Glorious Five Bean Salad.

 Browse all of our Broad Bean recipes, including our Broad Bean Salads.
 Our Italian recipes are here.
 Or explore all of our Mid Spring dishes.